AEGN Environmental Philanthropy Conference 2026 Full Program

 Curious about what it’s like to head to Canberra (or state government) to lobby on issues you care about?
 Been to Canberra and want to share your learnings?
 Join our “AEGN Goes to Parliament” Session to discuss why go, what it’s like, how to determine who to try to meet and learn tips about effective government outreach with AEGN members Blair Palese, Jo Norman and Stephen Pfeiffer who recently went to Canberra to lobby for strong EPBC reform.

-Speakers: Blair Palese - Ethinvest, Jo Norman - Norman Family Foundation, Stephen Pfeiffer - Philanthropist and Groundswell Giving
+Speakers: Blair Palese (Ethinvest Foundation), Jo Norman (Norman Family Foundation), Stephen Pfeiffer (Philanthropist and Groundswell Giving).
+Moderated by Emma Bull (AEGN).

-Join three foundations as they reflect on their journeys in First Nations philanthropy, sharing insights on why and how they shifted their practice to better support Caring for Country, including challenges encountered and lessons learned along the way.
-Through candid reflection, discussion and audience participation, the session will consider what it takes for funders to build stronger partnerships and better back First Nations-led environmental work.
+Join three foundations as they reflect on their journeys in First Nations philanthropy, sharing why and how they shifted their practice to better support Caring for Country, including challenges encountered and lessons learned along the way.
+Through candid reflection and audience participation, the session will consider what it takes for funders to build stronger partnerships and better back First Nations-led environmental work.

 Member-led Breakout Sessions